Terms of Service: Key Points

 For Periodic Payments: When you enrol we will confirm with you when your Periodic Payments are due to be made (Payment Schedule) and it is your responsibility to ensure that we are able to charge the payment to you using the payment credentials you supplied to us upon enrolment.
 You acknowledge and agree that we may alter the Payment Schedule as required.
 If we alter your Payment Schedule we will give you reasonable notice of this.

 Any Fees charged by the Company to you, unless expressed otherwise, shall be deemed exclusive of GST.
-The Company will provide you with a Tax Invoice for any payments of the Fee or of any other fees incurred further to the terms of this Agreement (e.g. the Cancellation/Variation Fee).
+The Company will provide you with a Tax Invoice for any payments of the Fee or of any other fees incurred further to the terms of this Agreement (e.g. the Cancellation/Variation Fee or the Make Up Session Fee).

 8.3 Cooling off period